heutelbeck/sapl-server/sapl-server-ce/README.md

 kubectl get services -n sapl-server-ce
 ```

-the output should look like:
+The output should look like this:

 sapl-server-ce NodePort 10.107.25.241 <none> 8443:30773/TCP